realcoloride/soundio/README.md

 - **Header-only**, modern `C++17+`, no extra library required
 - **Extremely simple API**, node-based graph, subscription based calls
 - **Low memory footprint and low overhead**, simply wrapping [miniaudio](https://miniaud.io)
-- **Format negociation built-in**, no need to resample or convert between inputs and outputs
+- **Format negotiation built-in**, no need to resample or convert between inputs and outputs
-- **Supports for input and output devices**, microphones and speakers, for all platforms are built in, with ability to fetch them with a normalized id for all platforms
+- **Support for input and output devices**, microphones and speakers, for all platforms are built in, with ability to fetch them with a normalized id for all platforms
 - **File playback and recording**, (WAV, MP3, OGG, PCM) - support for the following formats are out of the box
 - **Mixing, combining, resampling, playback**, built-in for complex but easy-to-use audio manipulation
 - **Runs anywhere [miniaudio](https://miniaud.io) runs**: Windows, macOS, Linux, Android, iOS, Web _(see supported backends below)_